 Start line is located on Sackville Street, near Queen.
 Fabulous viewing location on the south side of Halifax Citadel.
-Spectator entrance to Halifax Metro Centre for the Youth Run Celebration Zone is only available through the large service door off Duke Street on the north side of HMC.
+Spectator entrance to Scotiabank Centre for the Youth Run Celebration Zone is only available through the large service door off Duke Street on the north side of Scotiabank Centre.

 The Doctors Nova Scotia Youth Run has become a family affair, attracting runners of all ages and fitness levels.
 In order to ensure we provide the best possible experiences for all participants, two race distances will be offered this year, 2 and 4 kilometres.
 All participants will receive a T-shirt and medal and the opportunity to celebrate active, healthy living with thousands of other children and youth.